millsoft/queue-server/README.md

 The job payload is a JSON.

-each job can have the `priority` value (default = 500), the higher this value the earlier your job will be executed.
+Each job can have the `priority` value (default = 500), the higher this value the earlier your job will be executed.
 You can also use a `context` - this is just a string with any name, eg. your app name, or what you are trying to do, eg "send_mailing".

 There is also the `command` object.
 The command can be of type `http` or `exec` - These workers are stored in `src/app/workers`.
 In this example the http worker will be executed to do http requests.
 This could be a file on a server which takes some time to execute.
 For example this could be a GET request to `sendmails.php?mailing=1234` which will send a lot of emails in the background.

 Once the job is done, you can use the `callback_done` callback to call another URL or execute a system command.
-This will inform another server that the job is done.
-Callbacks are not mandatory but can be useful in some cases.
+This will inform your app that the job is done.
+Callbacks are not required but can be useful in most cases.

 Here is another example by using the `ExecWorker` which will execute a command on your server, The command can be literaly anything (at least anything that the www user can do).
 Here I also don't use the `callback_done` callback.: